 If musicians can genre-mix in order to stretch their identities, why can’t people on a spiritual path do the same?
 They can, and do, of course.
 The Pew Research Center details the variety of beliefs and connections American make between religions and practices.
 Great meditation teachers and spiritual teachers mix beliefs and ideas from various practices and religions.

 Over the years, I’ve met people who refer to themselves as a Gnostic Shaman, a Buddhist Jew, a Christo-Pagan or a Hindu who attends services at Unitarian Universalist Church.
 In Austin, I ran into professors at the Unitarian Universalist church who loved to discuss everything from a poem by Rumi to the story of Hanuman.
 Many people in new age communities simply say they are spiritual and discuss the various teachers they have followed over the years.
 Beliefs overlap throughout religions, so it makes sense that people who search for their spiritual identity are often inspired more by beliefs than religions.
 Teachings that bring people greater inner peace, healing, and contentment are highly valued.
 Teachings about charity, kindness, and love appeal to spiritual seekers and to most people in general.
+I love my meditation practice, and all that I have learned from shamanic healing practices.

 My beliefs after the NDE: It is certainly easier to say I am spiritual than to come up with a term that reflects my specific interests and beliefs.
 If pressed, I would say that I am spiritual with a specialized focus on healing myself and others.
 Over the years, I have been deeply inspired by beliefs and teachings from Buddhism, Christianity, Shamanism, and various New Age/Spiritual teachers.
 However, the aspects of these beliefs and practices that are healing are the aspects that interest me the most.
 During my NDE, I clearly heard the words, “Love is all that matters.”
 Though this statement can be interpreted in many ways, I interpret it as love should be the basis of any belief or spiritual practice.
 Love should be the guiding force in all areas of life.